1968 Wyoming Cowboys football team

 The 1968 Wyoming Cowboys football team represented the University of Wyoming in the 1968 NCAA University Division football season.
 Led by seventh-year head coach Lloyd Eaton, they were members of the Western Athletic Conference (WAC) and played their home games on campus at War Memorial Stadium in Laramie.

-The Cowboys had a record of 7–3, won a third consecutive WAC title, and outscored their opponents 242 to 118.
+The Cowboys had a record of 7–3 (6-1 against WAC opponents), won a third consecutive WAC title, and outscored their opponents 242 to 118.